Fates-List-Archive/apidocs/docs/staff-guide/info.md

 - Use Google Translate: https://translate.google.com (**Note: only do this if there are no staff members only knowing said language as Google
 Translate may miss context**
-- Ask another staff reviewer for help
+- Ask another staff reviewer for help.
+The staff verification code is the SHA3 hash of Fidgetflake/[USER ID] in lowercase.
 - Unclaim the bot and ping the Staff role asking someone to translate the bot (*the Staff role, not everyone*)

 ## Prefix Changes